buffalojoec/solana-improvement-documents/proposals/feature-threshold-automation.md

 ### Step 2: Staging Features for Activation

-A multi-signature authority shall be created to submit features for activation.
+A multi-signature authority shall be created to stage features for activation.
 This multi-signature will comprise key-holders from Solana Labs and possibly from other validator client teams in the future.
 In the future, this authority could be replaced by validator governance.

-The multi-signature authority submits a feature for activation by invoking the Feature Gate program's `SubmitFeatureForActivation` instruction, which verifies the signature of the multi-signature authority, then adds the submitted feature ID to the **next epoch's** Staged Features PDA.
+The multi-signature authority stages a feature for activation by invoking the Feature Gate program's `StageFeatureForActivation` instruction, which verifies the signature of the multi-signature authority, then adds the feature ID to the **next epoch's** Staged Features PDA.

-The Staged Features PDA for a given epoch stores a list of all feature IDs that were submitted for activation during the previous epoch.
-To start, this list shall have a maximum length of 8.
+The Staged Features PDA for a given epoch stores a list of all feature IDs that were staged for activation during the previous epoch.
+To start, this list shall have a maximum length of 8 (ie. `[Pubkey; 8]`).

-The proposed seeds for deriving the Staged Features PDA are provided below, where the `<epoch>` represents the epoch during which features are staged for activation, evaluated based on stake support, and potentially activated at the end of that epoch.
+The proposed seeds for deriving the Staged Features PDA are provided below, where the `<epoch>` represents the epoch during which the contained feature IDs will be assessed for stake support and potentially activated at the end of that epoch.

 ```
 "staged_features" + <epoch>